mwblab/fed_database/README.md

 `npm run dev`

+run on port 5000

-update host, port in frontend/config/index.js
+you can update host, port in frontend/config/index.js

 ## django dev